 For most people, the watermark can be annoying as it takes away from the experience of using your laptop or PC.

-The Activate Windows watermark is perhaps Microsoft’s way to coerce clients into activating their Windows 10.
+The Activate Windows watermark is perhaps Microsoft’s way to coerce clients into activating their copy.

-Not only does the watermark take up a relatively good amount of space towards the bottom-right side, but it’s also impossible to remove regardless of the applications that are running.
+Not only does the watermark take up a relatively good amount of space towards the bottom-right side, but it’s also impossible to remove regardless of the running applications.